The-Wishlist-Co/docs/customersvcApi.md

 ```
 </details>

 HTTP Status Code: `200 OK ,201  Created, 401 Unauthorized, 403 Forbidden, 404 Not Found`

-### Look up  Customers by email/mobile/phone/firstName/lastName
+## Look up  Customers by email/mobile/phone/firstName/lastName
 Returns a list of customers from a specific Store while passing the email/mobile/phone/firstName/lastName as a Query params in the endpoint.
 The Tenant authentication maps to a Store.
-If the customers does not exist, this method returns a empty list.
+If the customers do not exist, this method returns an empty list.

 Endpoint: ```/api/v2/customers/search```